 Organizations can also be seen as discrete entities that are exposed to a social environment of their own; market institutions, the state, the professions, and society at large constrain and enable organizations in fulfilling their mission.
 From this 'open systems' point of view, the individual actions of people are less important than what they amount to on the organizational level.
 The open-systems view emphasizes different social processes: people are busy responding to and negotiating external pressures, as well as entering into transactions and collaborations with other organizations and individuals.
-Consequently, theories associated with organizations as an open system attempt to measure the implementation and diffusion of organizational practices, competition and collaboration between organizations, and the comparative status, power, and prestige of organizations.
+Consequently, theories associated with organizational practices, competition and collaboration between organizations, and the comparative status, power, and prestige of organizations.